taoky/midori/README.md

 * **fortress**: user of an ancient release like 0.4.3 as found on Raspberry Pie, Debian, Ubuntu
 * **katze, sokoke, tabby**: legacy API names and coincidentally cat breeds
 * web extension: a cross-browser extension (plugin) - or in a webkit context, the multi-process api

-# Midori for Android

-The easiest way to build, develop and test Midori on Android is with [Android Studio](https://developer.android.com/studio/#downloads) ([snap](https://snapcraft.io/android-studio)).

-When working with the command line, setting `JAVA_HOME` is paramount:

-    export JAVA_HOME=/snap/android-studio/current/android-studio/jre/

-Afterwards you can run commands like so:

-    ./gradlew lint test

 # Midori for Windows